 The true leader is someone who has mastered his emotions.
 He who is aware of his emotions do not wastes time crying in distress, but laughing to inspire others.
 Have you seen the joke-teller’s confidence after he or she has just made you feel better?
 We often feel pride and well-being when making someone else feel better.
 This is confidence!

 A sense of humor is part of the art of leadership. ~D. D. Eisenhower

 9. …and self-mastery

 In order to make others laugh and lift their spirits we need to control our own laughter, therefore, our emotions.
 This is actually the mastery of drama, the sacred garden of joy, the key for the conquest of one’s self.

 To become conscious of what is horrifying and to laugh at it is to become master of that which is horrifying. ~E. Ionesco

 10. Live in the moment

-When we are laughing to a joke, our mind is blocking out the past, forgetting to fret about the future and is just living in the present.
+When we are laughing at a joke, our mind is blocking out the past, forgetting to fret about the future and is just living in the present.
 When doing so, we realize that everything is fine.

-Comedy generates paradoxes and the mind can’t face two opposite ideas therefore we surrender into joy.
+Comedy generates paradoxes and the mind can’t face two opposite ideas, therefore, we surrender into joy.